FlaxEngine/FlaxDocs/manual/scripting/engine-api.md

 ## Objects Hierarchy

-The diagram with a hierarchy of the main object types used in Flax.
+This diagram shows the hierarchy of the main object types used in Flax.

-In C# and Visual Scripting API `FlaxEngine.Object` type is mapped into `ScriptingObject`.
+In the C# and Visual Scripting API, the `FlaxEngine.Object` type is mapped into `ScriptingObject`.

 ![Flax Object Hierarchy Diagram](media/objects-hierarchy.png)

 ## Engine Architecture

-The diagram below shows the simplified architecture of the engine and editor.
+The diagram below shows the simplified architecture of the engine and the editor.

 ![Flax Engine Architecture](media/engine-architecture.png)